 Know where you are so you can know where you're going.
 Photo by joelogon on Flickr

-Here you are in a class about Advanced Writing.
+Here you are in a class about Writing in the Social Sciences.
 Are you wondering what you're doing here?
 What's the point of this class?
 Is it just another hoop to jump through before graduating?
 Didn't you already take a writing class as a freshman?
 Haven't you already learned how to write papers in your other classes?
 Isn't that good enough?